-Our sync engine was designed from the very beginning to use your data warehouse’s own execution engine to perform sensitive operations, meaning that virtually none of your customer data is actually stored on Census’ servers.
-This makes Census “secure by default” against many common attacks.
-Read more here →
+Unlike other Reverse ETL platforms, Census was designed from day one to run inside your data warehouse.
+Our unique “low touch” sync architecture leverages your data warehouse’s own execution engine to perform sensitive operations, meaning that validation, transformation, and state tracking all happen without your data ever touching Census's servers.
+This ensures speed and security and makes Census “secure by default” against many common attacks.

 Census does not require superuser access to your data warehouse, and will request the fewest OAuth scopes needed for your SaaS applications (subject to SaaS provider support).
 Connections between your data warehouse and shared resources such as S3 buckets are performed using minimum privilege STS credentials with short expiration times.